 It is important that you practise typing directly into the Inspera text editor, where your answers are automatically saved.

 - Try expanding the text editor

 - Explore the toolbar at the top of the text editor

 If you work outside of Inspera, with the intention of copying and pasting your responses into Inspera before the exam ends, you do so at your own risk.
+This is not something we recommend.
 For exams with a 'typed' mode of completion, only work entered into Inspera within the exam duration will be marked.

 Extra time and/or rest time